phongluudn1997/Javscript-Core/Interview.md

 # Project experience
 * Which pattern that NestJS use?
 DI, MVC, Decorator, CQRS
 * Which pattern that ExpressJS use?
 Middleware
+* What is Tan-stack Query, what state it should handle?
+How does it compare with Redux and Zustand

 # Javascript Core
 * var, let and const